urbanopt/urbanopt.github.io/usage/scenarios/evcharging.md

 ### Assumptions and Limitations

-The charging profiles used in the measure are static profiles developed for the Peña Station NEXT (PSN) in Denver for three different charging day types (weekday, Saturday and Sunday) and for three charging locations at PSN (work, retail and home).
-These profiles are a result of averaging the charging profiles for the work, retail and home building types in PSN and are therefore generalized profiles for those building types.
+The charging profiles used in the measure are static profiles developed for a district in Denver for three different charging day types (weekday, Saturday and Sunday) and for three charging locations (work, public and home).
+These profiles are a result of averaging the charging profiles for the work, public and home building types and are therefore generalized profiles for those building types.
-The URBANopt building types are  mapped to the these building types within the URBANopt project.
+The URBANopt building types are  mapped to these building types within the URBANopt project.
+While using the measure for an URBANopt project, it should be noted that the EV profiles are generalized to represent work, public and home building types and therefore and may not correspond directly to the schedules used in the URBANopt buildings.

 ### add_ems_to_control_ev_charging Measure